Sawston: Culture

 The village has a history society, a book group, and a twinning association (Sawston is twinned with Selsingen, Germany).
 Since 2005, the village has had an annual music festival, based around a weekend near Midsummer's Day.
 There are also regular musical events in St Mary's Church, often of Renaissance music sung by a consort of singers, The Company of Musicians.

 The community magazine Sawston Scene was started by a group of volunteers in 1970, with the first issue printed in April of that year.
 It has been published almost every two months ever since, missing one issue for 2020 in the midst of the COVID-19 pandemic and celebrating its fiftieth anniversary in June-July 2020.
 The magazine includes reports from county, district and parish councils as well as local groups and societies, a diary of local events, and a directory of local information.

 Sport

 The village has a variety of sports clubs.
 Sawston Rovers Football Club, who play their home fixtures at Mill Lane, compete in Kershaw Senior B with their reserve team in Mead Plant and Grab Division 4A.
 Sawston United Football Club, the village's other football club, sit currently one league lower.

 The 1st XI cricket team was promoted to the top tier of club cricket in 2019, The East Anglian Premier League.
 The 2nd XI compete in the Cambridgeshire and Huntingdonshire League, with 3rd & 4th XI in the Cambridgeshire Juniors Leagues respectively.
-In 2020, the 1st XI finished runners up in their first season of EAPL cricket, losing a deciding playoff game with Swaredeston CC.
+In 2021, 2022, 2024 and 2025 the 1st XI team of Sawston and Babraham CC were league champions.